-During your time in Christchurch, you directly enroll in the University of Canterbury, one of the top three universities in New Zealand.
-You also have access to more than 50 academic departments and more than 90 on-campus clubs and organizations—ideal opportunities to connect with Kiwi (local) students.
+During your time in Christchurch, you directly enroll in the University of Canterbury, one of the top three universities in New Zealand, and in the top 3% of the world's universities.
+You also have access to more than 50 academic departments and more than 100 on-campus clubs and organizations—ideal opportunities to connect with Kiwi (local) students.

 Spread over 215 acres of beautifully landscaped grounds and gardens, the University’s campus is located only 15 minutes from the city.
 Ski slopes, mountains, native bush, rivers, lakes, hot springs, and beaches are all within 1.5 hours of Christchurch, making this an ideal place to study and experience New Zealand’s outdoor lifestyle.

-After the devastating earthquakes of 2010 and 2011, Christchurch is still in the rebuilding phase.
-There are areas of empty land, where housings and buildings have been demolished, in the hill suburbs, near the Avon River and in the inner city, but the neighbourhoods surrounding the University of Canterbury give no hint of the earthquakes.
-The inner city, particularly, has been an incubator of creativity and innovative thinking as the rebuild is taking shape.
 Christchurch will be your classroom.
-Take every opportunity to embrace the changes.
-Meet the residents who are rebuilding their beloved city (there are still ways you can help out, too).
-Learn about the history of this great city, which is one of the oldest and most European cities in New Zealand.
-Eager for hands-on field study opportunities?
+Meet the residents who are rebuilding their beloved city after the devastating earthquakes of 2010 and 2011.
+While reconstruction is making progress, there's still work to be done.
+(There are ways you can help out, too.)
+Learn about the history of this great city, which is one of the oldest in New Zealand.
+Eager for hands-on field study excursions?
 Explore the University’s four field stations throughout the South Island.
 You can also enroll in an internship, which includes time spent working at your placement in addition to an academic seminar that helps you contextualize what you’re learning.